Telraam/Telraam-RPi/README.md

 # Telraam

+What is Telraam?

 ## Telraam on the Raspberry Pi

-The script that runs on the Telraam Raspberry Pi computers, responsible for traffic monitoring and communicating with the central Telraam server.
+In this repository we make the script that runs on the Rapsberry Pi computers at each Telraam user available to the public.